Nothing’s gonna change my world

 It’s accurate to say that a pall fell over the kitchen.
 The whole house really.
 Dad’s reactions were big.
 Always.
 My response to his question was a sickening mixture of fear and dread.
 Humor was the underlying theme of our early family life and truthfully, my entire life.
 Even now.
 But my little chocolate chant wasn’t funny to dad.
 His expectation that we not be assholes eclipsed his struggling disbelief in God and his absolute belief that Catholics valued blind faith and ritualistic chanting more than a transcendental study of the Great Unknown.

 I wasn’t slapped for my irreverence.
 I’d braced myself for it.
 I broke the terrifying silence with a clumsy, “Um, I dropped my fork I think.
 Is it my turn for dishes tonight?
-I’ll do them either way…I’ve got plenty of time.
-I’ll just do the dishes tonight.
-That okay with you GB?”
-GB answered, “It’s your turn anyway you stupid idiot,” and in that one spectacular and glorious instant my brother relieved me of the white-hot focus of my dad’s insanity.
+I’ll do them either way.
+I’ll just do the dishes tonight.”
+GB responded, “It’s your turn anyway you stupid idiot,” and in that one spectacular and glorious instant my brother relieved me of the white-hot focus of my dad’s insanity.
 Dad’s glare oozed from me to GB seamlessly.
 “But I’ll sweep the floor,” GB added.

 We ate dinner at the table every evening in my house and attendance was required, as was eating every scrap on the plate, like it or not.
 Complaining about food at our dinner table was an invitation to a twenty minute lecture on gratitude and respect, neither of which I had even a smidgen.
 I didn’t fully comprehend the concept of thankful and doubt I would have felt any gratitude for my life as compared to say, a starving child in Africa, had I even been able to imagine Africa or the starving kids who apparently lived there.
 This was my life and that was theirs.
 Nothing I could do about it.
 The thought never occurred to me that something should be done about hunger elsewhere.
-As for mom cooking dinner, I thought she was supposed to feed us.
-I never considered what she might be doing if she weren’t cooking and serving dinner.
+As for mom cooking dinner, I never considered what she might be doing if she weren’t cooking and serving dinner.
 My job was to eat.
 Hers was to bring food to the table.
-And respect?
+Respect?
 I feared my parents.
 Same thing back in those days.
 I wasn’t a critical thinker.
 I didn’t dare.

 Luckily, I don’t remember not liking many things on my plate except maybe salmon patties, which we ate every Friday during lent.
 I hated salmon patties and as far as I know I still do.
 Mom’s particular recipe looked like little oddly formed discs of hay with flecks of black pepper.
 The fish was fishy, the dry breadcrumbs, or more likely, Nabisco Saltine Crackers, were stiff and sharp.
 Tartar sauce, consisting of Miracle Whip with chopped dill pickles, did little to moisten the haystacks but I tried it again every Friday, hoping I’d learn to appreciate the disguise of sour pickles and gloppy salad dressing on my fishy haystacks.
 I never did.
 Still, I ate them to avoid the spanking or lecture.